Phoenix009/Notes/Computer_Networks/Routing Algorithms.md

 OSPF and IS-IS protocols are typically deployed in top-tier ISPs whereas RIP is deployed in lower tier ISPs and enterprise networks.

-OSPF is a link-state protocol.
+OSPF ==is a link-state protocol==.
 A router constructs a complete topological map (that is, a graph) of the entire autonomous system.
 The router then locally runs Dijkstra’s shortest-path algorithm to determine a shortest-path tree to all subnets.

 With OSPF, a router broadcasts routing information to all other routers in the AS.
-A router broadcasts link state information whenever there is a change in a links state information and also periodically once at least once every 30s.
+A router broadcasts link state information whenever there is a change in a links state information and also periodically at least once every 30s.

 **Neighbour Discovery and Maintenance: HELLO Protocol**
 - Ensures bidirectional communication between neighbours
 - Ensures that neighbours agree on parameters (HELLO Interval, etc)

+> [!note]
+> OSPF requires bi-directional communication and wont work for uni-directional links

 How?
-- HELLO packets send to a fixed well known multicast address
+- HELLO packets send to a fixed well-known multicast address
 - Periodic HELLOs

 **OSPF Packets**
+Packets are directly sent to neighbours (TTL=1) using multicast address;

 Five packet types:
 1. HELLO
 2. Database Description